 In many jurisdictions, police accident report forms do not have separate driver distraction codes.
 The NHTSA estimates that about 25% of all traffic accidents are caused by some kind of driver distraction.

-What Is My Distracted Driving Accident Case Worth?
+What Is My Distracted Driving Accident Case Worth in San Diego ?

 The value of your car accident case is impossible to estimate without a careful review of your circumstances.